joshmarinacci/webxr-workshop-intro/part1/instructions.md

 ```

 Now the cube will be brighter on the left side than the right.

-Install XR Viewer (iOS) or WebAROnARCore (Android) to your device.
-Once installed, open up this page in the app:

 When you are done you can continue to [part 2](../part2/instructions.md)